sourmash-bio/sourmash/doc/developer.md

 ## Automated tests and code coverage calculation

 We use [Travis][0] for continuous integration.

-Code coverage calculation is enabled (on Linux only) by running `make coverage`.
-This recompiles the C++ extension without optimization and with coverage configured.
-See `setup.py` for more information on this; the environment variable `SOURMASH_COVERAGE` controls whether the C++ extension is compiled with code coverage analysis enabled.

 Code coverage can be viewed interactively at [codecov.io][1].